Robert F. Mulllen, PhD

 There are multiple psychological approaches to visualization.
 Covert Conditioning focuses on eliminating a bad habit by imaginary repetition of the behavior, e.g., smoking cigarettes ad nauseam.
 In Covert Modeling, we choose a positive role model to visually emulate.
 Affirmative Visualization is graded exposure ― systematic desensitization that reduces stress and anxiety in a structured, less threatening environment.
 The process is another powerful tool in recovery from social anxiety and its common comorbidities, especially depression and substance abuse.

-We label the process as Affirmative to emphasize the positivity of the visualizations to counteract our natural negative bias and the predisposition of the emotionally dysfunctional to set negative outcome scenarios due to life-consistent negative self-beliefs and images.
+We label the process as Affirmative to emphasize the positivity of the visualizations to counteract our natural negative bias and predisposition to set negative outcome scenarios due to our consistent negative self-beliefs and images.

 Space is Limited